 These migraine symptoms can happen along with migraine pain or the migraine dizziness can occur without pain.
-People with migraines can experience vertigo before, during or after migraine pain.
+People with migraine can experience vertigo before, during or after migraine pain.
 The migraine-associated vertigo can happen with or without movement.
 Symptoms may last for a few seconds or a few days.
 The attacks often occur in clusters, starting and stopping for a period of time.

 Researchers have studied the relationship between migraine and vertigo since the 1800s.

-Symptoms of migraines and vertigo
+Symptoms of migraine and vertigo